-Red flag symptoms and signs

-Serious conditions whose signs and symptoms may overlap with sciatica are listed below.
+Red flag symptoms and signs Serious conditions whose signs and symptoms can cause low back pain are listed below.

 - Cauda equina syndrome.
-Red flags include: - o Bilateral sciatica - Severe or progressive bilateral neurological deficit of the legs, such as major motor weakness with knee extension, ankle eversion, or foot dorsiflexion. - Difficulty initiating micturition or impaired sensation of urinary flow, if untreated this may lead to irreversible - Urinary retention with overflow urinary incontinence - o Loss of sensation of rectal fullness, if untreated this may lead to irreversible - Faecal incontinence - Perianal, perineal or genital sensory loss (saddle anaesthesia or paraesthesia). - Laxity of the anal sphincter. - Spinal fracture.
-Red flags include: - Sudden onset of severe central spinal pain. - There may be a history of major trauma (such as a road traffic collision or fall from a height), minor trauma, or even just strenuous lifting in people with osteoporosis or those who use corticosteroids. - Structural deformity of the spine (such as a step from one vertebra to an adjacent vertebra) may be present. - There may be point tenderness over a vertebral body. - Cancer.
-Red flags include: - The person being 50 years of age or more. - Gradual onset of symptoms. - Severe unremitting pain that remains when the person is supine, aching night pain that prevents or disturbs sleep, pain aggravated by straining (for example, at stool, or when coughing or sneezing), and thoracic pain. - Localised spinal tenderness.
+Red flags include: - Severe or progressive bilateral neurological deficit of the legs, such as major motor weakness with knee extension, ankle eversion, or foot dorsiflexion.

+- Recent-onset urinary retention (caused by bladder distension because the sensation of fullness is lost) and/or urinary incontinence (caused by loss of sensation when passing urine). - Recent-onset faecal incontinence (due to loss of sensation of rectal fullness). - Perianal or perineal sensory loss (saddle anaesthesia or paraesthesia). - Unexpected laxity of the anal sphincter. - Spinal fracture.
+Red flags include: - Sudden onset of severe central spinal pain which is relieved by lying down. - A history of major trauma (such as a road traffic collision or fall from a height), minor trauma, or even just strenuous lifting in people with osteoporosis or those who use corticosteroids. - Structural deformity of the spine (such as a step from one vertebra to an adjacent vertebra) may be present. - There may be point tenderness over a vertebral body. - Cancer.
+Red flags include: - The person being 50 years of age or more. - Gradual onset of symptoms. - Severe unremitting pain that remains when the person is supine, aching night pain that prevents or disturbs sleep, pain aggravated by straining (for example, at stool, or when coughing or sneezing), and thoracic pain. - Localised spinal tenderness. - No symptomatic improvement after four to six weeks of conservative low back pain therapy. - Unexplained weight loss. - Past history of cancer breast, lung, gastrointestinal, prostate, renal, and thyroid cancers are more likely to metastasize to the spine. - Infection (such as discitis, vertebral osteomyelitis, or spinal epidural abscess).
+Red flags include: - Fever - Tuberculosis, or recent urinary tract infection. - Diabetes.

-- No symptomatic improvement after four to six weeks of conservative low back pain therapy. - Unexplained weight loss. - Past history of cancer breast, lung, gastrointestinal, prostate, renal, and thyroid cancers are more likely to metastasize to the spine. - Infection (such as discitis, vertebral osteomyelitis, or spinal epidural abscess).
-Red flags include: - o Fever - Tuberculosis, or recent urinary tract infection. - o Diabetes. - History of intravenous drug use. - HIV infection, use of immunosuppressants, or the person is otherwise immunocompromised.
+- History of intravenous drug use. - HIV infection, use of immunosuppressants, or the person is otherwise immunocompromised.